austinjturner/SYSC3303/README.txt

 	Austin - Created the messaging system, worked on scheduler subsystem, wrote integration tests, made state machine diagram Nic - Worked on scheduler subsystem and wrote test cases Devon - Worked on floor subsystem and wrote test cases

+-----------------------------------Iteration 2-----------------------------------

+Instructions to run the program are the same as iteration 1

+File Structure:

+	Changes made after Iteration 1:
+		- New package "settings" has been added.
+This is used for any configurable constants such as number of floors and number of elevators.

+Responsibilities:

+	Sam - Write what you did
+	Nikola - Updated elevator to use ElevatorMessage.
+Wrote Handlers for toggling the lamps, UML.
+	Austin - Write what you did
+	Nic - Write what you did
+	Devon - Write what you did